lablup/backend.ai-docs/docs/api-ref/manager/cloud.md

 If you access it using a web browser, it will serve the web GUI.
 If you make API requests against it, it will treat them as a session-mode API requests.

-The cloud API is a superset of the open-source API described in this documentation.
+The cloud API is a superset of the open-source APIs described in this documentation.

 ## API KeyPair Registration